 How do I declare a dance minor?

 All AU students must declare a major before declaring a minor.
-After meeting with the Dance Program Director, students must submit a minor declaration form to the College of Arts and Sciences Advising Office.
+After meeting with the Dance Program Director, students must complete the College of Arts and Sciences' on-line minor delcaration form.

 Do I need to audition or be a dance minor to participate in the Dance Program?